Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will impede progress.
+- If you don’t set achievable goals, it will impede progress.

-- Seek Mentoring, Continuing Education and Transferable Skill Set development to remain competitive.
+- Find mentorship, Continuing Education and transferable skills development to remain ahead of the curve.

-- Negativity should not be a part of any work environment.
+- Negativity is not acceptable in any work environment.

-- Reduce stress by learning Time Management techniques and learning to delegate unpopular tasks.
+- Reduce stress by practicing Time Management Techniques and gaining the ability how to delegate work that is not your favorite.

 Not Establishing Goals